immutable-js/immutable-js/README.md

 maintaining state.
 Developing with immutable data encourages you to think differently about how data flows through your application.

+Subscribing to data events throughout your application, by using `Object.observe`, or any other mechanism, creates a huge overhead of book-keeping which can hurt performance, sometimes dramatically, and creates opportunities for areas of your application to get out of sync with each other due to simple programmer error.
+Since immutable data never changes, subscribing to changes throughout the model is a dead-end and new data can only ever be passed from above.

+This model of data flow aligns well with the architecture of [React](http://facebook.github.io/react/) and especially an application designed using the ideas of [Flux](http://facebook.github.io/react/docs/flux-overview.html).

-When data is passed from above rather than being subscribed to, and you're only interested in doing work when something has changed, you use equality.
-Immutable data allows for using `===` equality to determine if something has changed.
+When data is passed from above rather than being subscribed to, and you're only interested in doing work when something has changed, you can use equality.
+`immutable-data` always returns itself when a mutation results in an identical collection, allowing for using `===` equality to determine if something has changed.

 ```javascript
 var map1 = Immutable.Map({a:1, b:2, c:3});